needle-mirror/com.unity.memoryprofiler/Documentation~/index.md

   * Application Stack memory
   * Memory allocated using [Marshal.AllocHGlobal](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.marshal.allochglobal)

+### Known Issues:
+ * The Memory Profiler reports the wrong Total Committed Memory value for Android devices on Unity versions before 2021.1.0a1 or before 2020.2.0b8.
+It reports the total RAM that the device has, not the total amount of RAM used. [(Case 1267773)](https://issuetracker.unity3d.com/product/unity/issues/guid/1267773/)

 ### Data concerns when sharing snapshots
 The memory snapshots you take with the Memory Profiler UI or the [Memory Profiler API](https://docs.unity3d.com/2018.3/Documentation/ScriptReference/Profiling.Memory.Experimental.MemoryProfiler.html) contain the entire contents of the managed heap of the Player or Editor instance you are capturing.